ku-eecs330/lab-schedule/README.md

 ## Your TA Assignemnt
-<span style="color:red">The TA assignment is finished, please refer to the following schedule.
-A favor I will need to ask from you is to help us complete the lab roster.
-Please fill in your name and GitHub ID in your corresponding session in the spreadsheet at [link](https://kansas-my.sharepoint.com/:x:/g/personal/z461y203_home_ku_edu/Ececqi7iUMVHo_G78EQPKKoBHWDzuRpHkNF_nVs4A3iD0w?e=OgfNLt).
-Our GTA will  invite you to join our Github org where you can build your repo as instructed in Lab 1.</span>
+<mark>The TA assignments have been finalized.
+Please refer to the schedule in this page.
+I kindly ask for your assistance in completing the lab roster.
+Please fill in your name and GitHub ID in the corresponding session on the spreadsheet at [link](https://kansas-my.sharepoint.com/:x:/g/personal/z461y203_home_ku_edu/Ececqi7iUMVHo_G78EQPKKoBHWDzuRpHkNF_nVs4A3iD0w?e=OgfNLt).
+Our GTA will invite you to join our GitHub organization, where you'll be able to create your repository as instructed in Lab 1.</mark>

 Your TA is assigned based on the sessions that you belong to.
 You can locate your TA at Enroll\&Pay.
 Meanwhile, we are in the process of forming groups at canvas `People` -> `Groups` where you can also find your TA assignment.
 Contacts of TAs are as follows: